GAB-100/openai_chatapi_python/README.md

 - python-dotenv

 ## Setup
-Once cloned the project, creating a virtual environment for it (optional but highly recommended)
+Once cloned the project, create a virtual environment for it (optional but highly recommended)

 Activate the virtual environment and install packages